 - Resource estimation for a variety of deposit styles using classical and geostatistical techniques.
 Commodities include; iron ore, gold, silver, copper, lead, zinc, tungsten and uranium.

 - Preparation of JORC compliant resource and reserve statements.

 - Assessment of drill hole sampling and assay quality, and development of appropriate quality control procedures for resource development programmes.

 - Technical supervision and training of geological and other personnel in exploration, resource estimation, and resource evaluation activities.

-- Utilisation of many mining software packages including Micromine, MapInfo and others.
+- Use of mining software packages including Micromine and GS3.

 - Planning and managing exploration campaigns.